tateru/tateru/README.md

 ## Installation
 TODO: This will need a lot of details, probably its own page.

-Make sure you have QEMU installed for image building
+Make sure you have Docker installed for image building and QEMU for local development.

 ### Debian-based distributions
 ```